-How do I resolve the "Internal Failure" error in AWS CloudFormation?
+How do I resolve the "Internal Failure" error when I try to create or update a stack in AWS CloudFormation?

 I want to resolve the "Internal Failure" error in AWS CloudFormation.

-If you're creating or updating your AWS CloudFormation stack, you can receive an "Internal Failure" error when an operation on a resource fails, or your stack fails to deploy.
+If you're creating or updating your AWS CloudFormation stack, you can receive an "Internal Failure" error when an operation on a resource fails.
+You can also receive this error if your stack fails to deploy.

 An operation on a resource can fail in the following scenarios: